To Tithe Or Not To Tithe: Is Tithing Still Required After The Resurrection?

 The Lord encourages us with material and non-material blessings when we give.
 And He warns us that we may lose out on blessings when we don’t give.
 On a personal note, the Lord Jesus transforms my heart whenever I give to others.
 And often when I give, I receive great joy, love and understanding that is utterly supernatural.

 So there are plenty of good reasons to give.
-But you are not required to tithe.
+But you are not required to tithe!

 Other Resources